Geometry-Editable and Appearance-Preserving Object Compositon: Introduction

 To address these challenges, we first leverage semantic embeddings to implicitly capture the desired geometric transformations, and then employ a dense cross-attention retrieval mechanism to align fine-grained appearance features with the geometry-edited representation.
-Prior methods—such as \cite{ye2023ip, yang2023paint}, which rely on precise object masks to explicitly encode geometric properties, thereby limiting editing flexibility and efficiency, or \cite{zhao2024zero}, which performs implicit retrieval and alignment of appearance features via a cross-attention mechanism—often result in suboptimal appearance preservation due to inconsistent geometry-appearance mapping.
-In contrast, we leverage the inherent spatial reasoning capabilities of pretrained diffusion models to implicitly capture object geometry, and subsequently perform position-wise retrieval and alignment of appearance features with their corresponding geometric regions based on the captured geometry, ensuring both editability and appearance preservation during composition.
+This approach stands in contrast to prior methods, which often suffer from inherent limitations.
+Specifically, methods like \cite{ye2023ip, yang2023paint} rely on precise object masks to explicitly encode geometric properties, thereby constraining editing flexibility and efficiency.
+Conversely, approaches such as \cite{zhao2024zero} perform implicit retrieval via standard cross-attention, frequently resulting in suboptimal appearance preservation due to spatial misalignment between geometry and appearance.
+By comparison, we leverage the inherent spatial perception capabilities of pretrained diffusion models to implicitly capture object geometry, subsequently employing position-wise retrieval to strictly align appearance features with their corresponding geometric regions.
+This design ensures both editability and faithful appearance preservation.